 Due to frustration with my own schooling, I decided when I was 16 years old to devote my career to helping make education a lot more motivating, effective, and efficient.
-So I became a high school teacher for a while and then a university researcher.
+So I became a high school teacher for a while and then an educational researcher and change facilitator.

 For 10 years, I worked with a small school district to help them reinvent their schools and advance knowledge about reinventing schools.
-I have published 10 books and over 110 journal articles to share what I have been learning about school reinvention.
+I have published 12 books and over 130 journal articles to share what I have been learning about school reinvention.
+Now I am sharing much of that information on this website.

 Become familiar with the PCBE system of education, including its unique qualities and benefits.